-Nestled in Ontario County’s southwest corner and surrounded by three neighboring counties to the east, south and west (Yates, Steuben and Livingston, respectively), the community of Naples, which includes the village of Naples and surrounding town of Naples, has a personality formed by several longstanding constants: great scenery, a keen appreciation of the arts and an obsession with grapes.
+Nestled in Ontario County’s southwest corner and surrounded by three neighboring counties to the east, south, and west (Yates, Steuben, and Livingston, respectively), the community of Naples, which includes the village of Naples and the surrounding town of Naples, has a personality formed by several longstanding constants: great scenery, a keen appreciation of the arts and an obsession with grapes.

 Before Naples was Naples, it was called Middletown, as it was a convenient resting point for the trek between Bath and Canandaigua.
 Before that, it was Watkinsville, named for one of the original European settlers who came to the area in the 1790s from Massachusetts.
 And long before that, it was Nundawao, an old Seneca village at South Hill, near current-day Naples.
 Finally, the town was given the name Naples in 1808.
 Supposedly, a visiting European Count remarked on how the scenery rivaled Naples, Italy, and the name stuck.

 Naples is a four-season nature lover’s mecca.
 The dramatic hills, thick forests, trout-rich streams, and hidden waterfalls surrounding this rural community draw hikers, mountain bikers, anglers, hunters, campers, bird watchers, skiers, and snowshoers.

 Artists have an inherent affinity for Naples’s natural beauty.
 Sculptors, painters, furniture makers, actors, musicians, and others find inspiration around every corner and Naples loves them right back, encouraging creativity and the artistic lifestyle.